 We generally provide our services under contracts, purchase orders or retainer letters.
 The agreements we enter into with our clients typically incorporate one of three principal types of pricing provisions: time-and-materials, unit-based, and fixed price.
 Revenue on our time-and-materials and unit-based contracts are recognized as the work is performed in accordance with specific terms of the contract.
-As of March 29, 2024, 20% of our contracts are time-and-materials contracts, 42% are unit-based contracts, and 38% are fixed price contracts, compared to 22% are time-and-materials contracts, 47% are unit-based contracts, and 31% are fixed price contracts, as of March 31, 2023.
+As of March 29, 2024 June 28, 2024, 20% 19% of our contracts are time-and-materials contracts, 39% are unit-based contracts, and 42% are fixed price contracts, compared to 21% are time-and-materials contracts, 42% are unit-based contracts, and 38% are fixed price contracts, compared to 22% are time-and-materials contracts, 47% are unit-based contracts, and 31% 37% are fixed price contracts, as of March 31, 2023 June 30, 2023.